8 Class Exercises to Amplify Innovative Thinking

 “I teach a biodesign class that focuses on the design process.
 During the first week of class, students are asked to pitch what they think is the greatest problem that must be solved.
 The students vote on which problems to tackle.
 Half of the ideas are cut.
 The class then breaks up into teams of two.
 The teams develop innovative solutions to a problem, and pitch their ideas along with their value proposition, market opportunities, revenue model, etc. Another round of voting and cuts take place.
 The students then form teams of four to further refine their solutions.
 Introducing competition and fear of failure increases student engagement.
 Most recover well from the failure and jump in with the new team to win the next stage.”

 For many students, their first exposure to innovation and entrepreneurship happens in your classroom.
-That’s why it’s important to continuously develop and improve upon class exercises to prepare students to launch a journey to solve the world’s biggest problems through innovation.
+Thoughtfully designed class exercises can turn abstract ideas into action, setting students on a path to confront the world’s biggest challenges with creativity and purpose.

 How do you determine what resources student inventor-entrepreneurs need—and when?
 Use our Venture Development Framework to help inform the development, implementation, and evaluation of programs supporting early-stage innovators.